1 13-AlgorithmsSoftware

 Don’t worry if you don’t remember all the details of this.

-We’ll cover it again in Data Structures, and again in Algorithms, and again, and again…
+We’ll cover it again, and again, and again…

 1.3.1 Big-Oh (O) upper bound